polinakud13/metopty/README.md

 Following methods are going to be implemented in our project

 ### First-order Methods
+* gradient descent with no linear constraints
-* Projected gradient descent
+* projected gradient descent
-* Probably conditional gradient descent (after deadline)
+* probably conditional gradient descent (after deadline)
-* Probably stochastic gradient descent (after deadline)
+* probably stochastic gradient descent (after deadline)

 ### Second-Order Methods